 - Make smart and healthy lifestyle choices.
 Stay active during pregnancy.
 Exercise regularly, and maintain a healthy body weight.
 Obesity can be dangerous for you as well as the baby.

 Nature takes its own course; make the nine months of your pregnancy the most exciting time.
 Be happy and stress-free.
-Prepare for the safe arrival of your bundle of joy by taking good care of your body – give her a healthy start in life.
+A healthy lifestyle can help prevent birth defects.
 After all, only if the mother is healthy and strong the baby is going to be healthy!